VibhuAg/RLCliffwalking/README.md

-# RLBlackjack
+# RLCliffwalking
-This final project is about using RL for blackjack
+This final project is about using Q-Learning, a form of Reinforcement Learning, to solve the Cliff Walking environment on Open AI Gym.